QuantGov/regcensus-api-python/README.md

 ## Structure of the API

-The API organizes data around __topics__, which are then divided into __series__.
+The API organizes data around __document types__, which are then divided into __series__.
 Within each series are __values__, which are the ultimate values of interest.
 Values are available by three sub-groups: agency, industry, and occupation.
 Presently, there are no series with occupation subgroup.
 However, these are available for future use.
-Topics broadly define the data available.
-For example, RegData for regulatory restrictions is falls under the broad topic "Regulatory Restrictions."
-Within Regulatory Restrictions topic, there are a number of series available.
+Document types broadly define the data available.
+For example, RegData for regulatory restrictions is falls under the broad document type "Regulatory Restrictions."
+Within Regulatory Restrictions document type, there are a number of series available.
 These include Total Restrictions, Total Wordcount, Total "Shall," etc.

 A fundamental concept in RegData is the "document."
 In RegData, a set of documents represents a body of regulations for which we have produced regulatory restriction counts.
 For example, to produce data on regulatory restrictions imposed by the US Federal government, RegData uses the Code of Federal Regulations (CFR) as the source documents.
 Within the CFR, RegData identifies a unit of regulation as the title-part combination.
 The CFR is organized into 50 titles, and within each title are parts, which could have subparts, but not always.
 Under the parts are sections.
 Determining this unit of analyses is critical for the context of the data produced by RegData.
 Producing regulatory restriction data for US states follows the same strategy but uses the state-specific regulatory code.

 In requesting data through the API, you must specify the document type and the indicate a preference for *summary* or *document-level*.
 By default, RegCensus API returns summarized data for the period of interest.
 This means that if you do not specify the *summary* preference, you will receive the summarized data for a period.
-The __list_series_period__ helper function (described below) returns the periods available for each series.
+The __get_periods__ helper function (described below) returns the periods available for each series.

 RegCensus API defines a number of periods depending on the series.
 For example, the total restrictions series of Federal regulations uses two main periods: daily and annual.
 The daily data produces the number of regulatory restrictions issued on a particular date by the US Federal government.
 The same data are available on an annual basis.

-There are six helper functions to retrieve information about these key components of regdata.
-These functions provider the following information: topics, documents, jurisdictions, series, agencies, and years with data.
+There are five helper functions to retrieve information about these key components of regdata.
+These functions provider the following information: document types, jurisdictions, series, agencies, and periods with data.
 The list functions begin with __list__.
-For example, to view the list of topics call __list_topics__.
-When an topic id parameter is supplied, the function returns the details about a specific topic.

 ```
-rc.list_topics()
+rc.list_document_types()
 ```

-Each topic comprises one or more *series*.
+Each document type comprises one or more *series*.
 The __list_series__ function returns the list of all series when no series id is provided.

-There are other helper functions that give you a tour around RegData.
-To see the jurisdictions with data in RegData, call __list_jurisdiction__.
-This function returns the complete list in a list format.
+This call is a great place to start if you are looking for data based on a **topic** first.

 ```
 rc.list_jurisdictions(jurisdictionID = 38)
 ```

+Just like the above function call, listing the jurisdictions is another great place to start.
+If you are looking for data for a specifc jurisdiction(s), this function will return the jurisdiction_id for all jurisdiction, which is key for retrieving data on any individual jurisdiction.

-The __get_series_period__ function returns a list of all seriesa and the years with data available.
+The __get_periods__ function returns a list of all series and the years with data available for each jurisdiction.

 The output from this function can serve as a reference for the valid values that can be passed to parameters in the __get_values__ function.
 The number of records returned is the unique combination of series and jurisdictions that are available in RegData.
 The function takes the optional argument jurisdiction id.